 Before investing in stocks or cryptocurrencies, consider your risk appetite, available funds, investment goals, and financial knowledge.

-The Argument for Stocks
+The Argument For Stocks

 Having your money in a savings account is not ideal as inflation often far outpaces the interest you earn.
 By putting your money to work in the stock market, you can grow your money faster and achieve high returns.
 Though the stock market has its risks, you can expect an average 10% annual return if you stay consistent and invest wisely over time.

-The Argument for Cryptocurrencies
+The Argument For Cryptocurrencies

 While crypto has a reputation for being a high-risk investment, we believe crypto has a place even in conservative portfolios.
 Over the years, the world of cryptocurrency has often gotten associated with illicit activities and scams.
 However, crypto has several legitimate use cases, such as providing access to personal finance for the unbanked, distributing computing, and paying for goods and services.